Type C and F

 As with most destinations, we think the best way to get an authentic lay of the land is on foot.
 Most of Hamburg's centre is within walking distance, and with plenty of green spaces, you're never far from a scenic route.
 In our experience, some of the most memorable places we discovered were found taking the path less travelled rather than following a strict itinerary.
 And if you ever wander a tad too far, you're never far away from a train or bus station to rescue you back to where you need to be.

-Wherever we are in the world, no day officially starts until we've had our first cup of coffee in the morning and Hamburg has a strong relationship with coffee that goes back centuries.
-Thanks to its port, the city became one of the largest coffee markets in the world by the end of the 19th century.
+Hamburg has a strong relationship with coffee that goes back centuries, thanks to its port, the city became one of the largest coffee markets in the world by the end of the 19th century.
 This legacy lingers today, with famous coffee houses Tchibo and J. J. Darboven being founded here.

-However, with breakfast being the most important meal of the day, you'll need something more substantial to accompany your morning beverage.
-Hamburg has you covered on this front too, where you can try a delicious franzbrötchen - or French roll.
+Need something to go with your coffee?
+Try a delicious franzbrötchen - or French roll.
 Inspired by croissants after the occupation of Napoleon's troops in the 19th century, you won't find these pastries anywhere else in the world.
 Traditionally made with sugar and cinnamon, nowadays you'll have plenty of varieties to satisfy your sweet tooth, ranging from marzipan to pumpkin seeds.

 What trip to Hamburg would be complete without sampling the cuisine named after the city - the hamburger!